 Built around 1760 the Doric Temple was designed by James ‘Athenian’ Stuart and based on the Temple of Hephaistos in Athens.
 This was one of the first accurate Greek reproduction buildings in the country.

 Based on a design in the antiquities of Athens, the construction of this monument soon took on a new meaning following the death of Thomas Anson’s brother George in 1762, who changed the arch to become a memorial to his brother and his brother’s wife Elizabeth Yorke.

-Now Grade 1 Listed, the Triumphal Arch stands at the highest point on the estate and is a great place to take in the views and surroundings.
+Now Grade 1 Listed, Hadrian's Arch stands at the highest point on the estate and is a great place to take in the views and surroundings.